Boy sitting in wheelchair

 About CFI

-For more than 80 years, the Centers for Independence has strengthened communities by helping people advance their total health.
+Since then, the Centers for Independence has strengthened communities by helping people advance their total health.
 CFI is dedicated to assisting people of all ages and abilities achieve their fullest level of independence through a supportive environment that fosters hope.
 CFI’s unmatched breadth of services and resources allows others to find value in themselves and see a path forward.

-In 2020,we won the Metropolitan Milwaukee Association of Commerce Focus on the Future Award and was a BizTimes Nonprofit of the Year nominee.
+In 2020, we won the Metropolitan Milwaukee Association of Commerce Focus on the Future Award and was a BizTimes Nonprofit of the Year nominee.

 Who We Serve